etcetra7n/gest/README.md

 Go check out `example/` directory for more example.
 Gest command will invoke the game engine which will read the game script file (.gest file) and present the game on the command window

+### Features

+Using Gest you can make text based games with

+- Simple syntax
+- Use variable to store real-time values
+- IF Conditioning to make decision branches
+- Play background music
+- Make several `scenes` to partition and branch out your story
+- Write comments using `#` in your .gest file